 - Powerful control over the end product and delivery

 - Saves company effort compared to in-house development

 - Choosing a suitable company requires extensive research and investment

 - More costly than out-of-box options

-Choose the Extravagant Class when you have money to burn, want the name recognition, or is the right decision for personal or company reasons.
+Choose the Extravagant Class when you have money to burn, want name recognition, or is the right decision for personal or company reasons.
 Choose the Small Class for any small projects that are not time-sensitive, or if you are interested in building an in-house team.
 For the majority of projects partner with a growing and reputable Moderate Class development company.
-This class offers flexible, collaborative, fast development and delivery that is on-time, on-budget, and supported with reliable maintenance or updates.
-The Moderate Class is a good choice for long term partnership, given their capacity to support bigger or small projects, and collaborate with or refer clients, which has been the case for The SilverLogic and our partners or clients.
+This class offers flexible, collaborative, fast development and delivery that is on time, on budget, and supported with reliable maintenance or updates.
+The Moderate Class is a good choice for a long-term partnership, given their capacity to support bigger or small projects, and collaborate with or refer clients, which has been the case for The SilverLogic and our partners or clients.

 CHOOSING THE RIGHT INVESTMENT